Anak-2/Pipeline-Simulator/mips-simulator/README.md

- # Project #2: Building a Simple MIPS Simulator
+ # Building a Simple MIPS Simulator

  ### Goal
  This programming assignment is designed for an educational purpose.
 As we learned in the lectures, the objective